MonarchRyuzaki/Tip-Calculator-App/README.md

 ## Acknowledgments

-Special Thanks to [Colt Steele](https://www.udemy.com/user/coltsteele/) for his [Web Development Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/).
+Special thanks to Colt Steele for his inspiring Web Development Bootcamp, which provided valuable insights and guidance throughout the learning process.